 FundingThis project is funded by the Swiss State Secretariat for Economic Affairs (SECO).

 Thematic focusPrivate Sector Development

 An upscaling of a sustainable and ethical trade model

 More meat.
 More palm oil.
 More rice.
 More everything.
 And as cheap as possible.
 The large-scale production of foodstuffs for foreign markets takes its toll on the health of agricultural workers and the environment, putting especially heavy pressure on highly biologically diverse ecosystems, as in Vietnam, Laos and Myanmar.

 Exporting herbs, flowers, roots and saps to industrialized countries is a viable and sustainable alternative to mass production of foodstuffs.
 Botanicals that have been used for generations to heal ailments or preserve beauty in Southeast Asia are increasingly in demand in the phytopharmaceutical and cosmetics industries in developed countries.
-The so-called BioTrade represents an opportunity of great promise for countries like Vietnam, Laos and Myanmar.
+BioTrade represents a great opportunity for countries like Vietnam, Laos, Cambodia and Myanmar.
 BioTrade protects forests because many of the plants concerned only thrive in intact ecosystems.
 It creates jobs because gathering or growing the plants is labor-intensive.
-And if prices are fair, it improves earnings across the board, from harvesters and farmers to workers and salaried employees in the processing, distributing and selling of these natural products.
+And because fair prices are an integral part of the concept, it improves earnings across the board, from harvesters and farmers to workers and salaried employees in the processing, distributing, and selling of these natural products.

-In one BioTrade project in Southeast Asia, Helvetas works with traders, processors and import and export companies that integrate the core values of sustainable use of the environment and social ethics into their everyday business practices.
-Our focus is on cooperation with selected local companies here that embrace these principles in working with local suppliers and look for suitable international sales channels.
+During the first phase of the Regional Biotrade project in Southeast Asia, Helvetas worked with traders, processors and import and export companies that integrate the core values of sustainable use of the environment and social ethics into their everyday business practices.
+We successfully introduced the new concept of Biotrade into regional supply chains and established significant new exports of Biotrade products from Mekong region countries.